Coalitions and Councils

 For information about the CAC Prevention Workgroup and the CCOs Health Promotion Programs, contact Jacqueline Moreno.

-• Increasing community awareness about the effects of problem gambling, and that problem gambling is a preventable and treatable public health problem
+• Increase community awareness that gambling & video gaming harms are preventable and treatable public health problems

-• Advocating for local and statewide policy changes
+• Advocate for local and statewide policy changes

 Suicide Prevention Coalition of Lane County (SPCLC)